Last Updated on

 Blender is perfect for students.
 Although it is not very frequently used in a professional setting, it can be pretty useful for educational videos in smart classrooms that are VFX, and 3D enabled.
 Owing to its ‘game engine’ feature, you can use it to create games as well.

 It is best for individuals and small studios and agencies whose requirements are not very demanding.
+It also works well for those with Apple iPhone and Android devices, people with OS X, or those using integrations with Cinema 4D, Moho, Stop Motion Studio, Flipbook, or Crazytalk Animator.

 - Performs rendering and creates renders using high-end production path tracers